vippsas/vipps-login-api/vipps-login-api-faq.md

 These can be found in section 8.4 in our
 [Terms and Conditions for merchants](https://www.vipps.no/vilkar/vilkar-bedrift/)

-## Can I control if a user is remembered in the browser?
+## Can I control if a user is remembered in the browser (set up as 2FA)?

-No. Vipps Login do not currently support merchants specifying that the user needs to use the app to authenticate (two factor authentication).
+No. Vipps Login do not support merchants specifying that the user needs to use the app to authenticate (two factor authentication - 2FA).
 The end-user chooses whether he would like to be remembered in browser or not.
+This is seen as a key feture of the service.
+Since users can be remembered in browser Vipps Login is seen as level of assurance low.

 ## Can I see statistics on Vipps Login usage?